rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/passwordless-auth-API-7/READMEindex.md

     //...
     ```

-    - 4.2 Lookup user in the permanent database `user-database.js` with the exported function `{ finfUserEmail }`
+    - 4.2 Lookup user in the permanent database `user-database.js` with the exported function `{ findUserEmail }`
     ```js
     const user = findUserEmail(email);
     ```